dockstore/dockstore-documentation/docs/advanced-topics/docker-alternatives.rst

 When it is installed, all ``docker`` commands are run in rootless mode without needing to set this as an option.
 Therefore, the normal Docker commands invoked by cwltool and Cromwell will be executed rootlessly.

 Rootless Docker installation is simple and does not require root.
-Regular Docker must not be accessible in order to install.
+Regular Docker must not already be installed.
 Just execute the installation script:

 ::

     curl -sSL https://get.docker.com/rootless | sh